ShawnPi233/SynParaSpeech/README.md

 ## 🪪 License

-The dataset and code are licensed under **CC BY 4.0** to encourage open research and collaboration.
+The dataset and code are licensed under **CC BY-NC-ND 4.0** to encourage open research and collaboration.